 There are several treatments for the wet form of macular degeneration, which aim to inhibit the growth of new blood vessels.
 These include medications called Avastin, Lucentis and Eylea.

 It needs to be noted that Avastin - also known as Bevacizumab - has been occasionally reported to trigger CBS.
 There are several clinical papers that discuss this and can be supplied upon request.

 Recently, two studies (2013, 2017) have suggested there may be an increased risk of CBS if someone living with the wet form of macular degeneration is also taking a certain form of heartburn medication.
 You can learn more here.

 - Routine screening for, and forewarning of, CBS during the initial consultations with the eye specialist could prevent much needless suffering and anxiety.

 - For those who may be already experiencing CBS symptoms, the valuable reassurance that can be provided by the eye specialist (ie. that they're not losing their mind) can put to rest genuine fears and doubts.

 - For those yet to experience any signs of CBS, the doctor's forewarning can be readily drawn upon if something visually unusual occurs down the track.

 - That eye specialists planning to treat the 'wet' form of ARMD with Avastin notify patients of the possible risks associated with the use of this procedure in order that an informed decision can be made.

 - GPs and other health care professionals being alert to the above also.
 This can provide an additional layer of (clinical) support.

 - Stress and anxiety can emerge from living with ARMD.
 Stress has also been found to be a risk factor for inducing or exacerbating CBS symptoms.
-Therefore, attempts to keep stress levels to a minimum is advised.
+Therefore, attempting to keep anxiety levels to a minimum is strongly recommended.